19hours/sg-statutes/Acts/Income Tax Act.md

 56\.
 Every person answerable under this Act for the payment of tax on behalf of another person may retain out of any money coming to his hands on behalf of the other person so much thereof as shall be sufficient to pay the tax; and shall be and is hereby indemnified against any person whatsoever for all payments made by him in pursuance and by virtue of this Act.

-### Power to appoint agent
+### Power to appoint agent, etc., for recovery of tax

 57\.—(1) The Comptroller may by notice in writing, if he thinks it necessary, declare any person to be the agent of any other person.

 (1A) The person declared the agent under subsection (1) shall be the agent of such other person for the purposes of this Act and may be required to pay any tax due from any moneys, including pensions, salary, wages or any other remuneration, which, at the date of the receipt of the notice or at any time during the period of 90 days thereafter, may be held by him for or due by him to the person whose agent he has been declared to be.

-(1B) In default of payment under subsection (1A) the tax shall be recoverable from him in the manner provided by section 89.
+(1B) In default of payment under subsection (1A) the tax shall be recoverable from the agent in the manner provided by section 89.

 [34/2008 wef 01/01/2009]